Osvaldo Escudero: Biography

-"I never thought to be technical.
+"I never thought I would be a coach.
 Never.
-I came to El Salvador and Jaime is a close friend of Guillermo Figueroa (official of) Santa Tecla and he was joking if I would lead Santa Tecla.
-Jokingly he said yes too.
-I had no vocation to be technical, because I did not like being technical.
-Communicate always cost me.
-I was always very quiet and a technician must talk much, convey their ideas, "Escudero confessed, saying that something that helped him develop the talent strategist was the fact of directing veteran teams in Argentina".
+I came to El Salvador and Jaime is a close friend of Guillermo Figueroa (official of) Santa Tecla and he was joking about whether I would lead Santa Tecla.
+Jokingly, he said yes too.
+I had no vocation to be a coach, because I did not like being a coach.
+Communicating always cost me.
+I was always very quiet and a coach must talk a lot, convey their ideas," Escudero confessed, saying that something that helped him develop his talent as a strategist was the fact of directing veteran teams in Argentina.

 In the same way, Escudero admits that despite fogueando go in the league veterans adjust to the technical direction of Santa Tecla was not easy.
 Today makes a contrast of the first tournament (Apertura 2012) that came with the tournament that has now led.
 Expresses feel more confident and solvency to convey ideas to his players in a better way.

 The first stage ended with Santa Tecla, according to his opinion, not by the fact of making a bad role, but because "he was not comfortable with my assistant Guillermo Rivera.
 It was not faithful to me and the board gave him the right (trust) to it and if so is because they did not trust me", said Escudero.

-Today, with its second phase with Santa Tecla, besides being the first coach to steer in first division, it has become the first coach who gave the team a title of the hills.
-The challenge is now bigger.
-CONCACAF Champions League on the horizon.

-Escudero is very clear and is aware of the inferiority against teams with higher return and better foreigners.
-However, leaving an image worthy of national football, but especially yours, it is the main objective.